juliavolponi/django-blog-SaborBrasileiro/README.md

 ## Project Overview

 **Sabor Brasileiro** is a blog-style web application built using Django, designed for Brazilian food enthusiasts.
-Users can sign up, log in, and create, update and delete their own recipes.
+Users can sign up, log in, and create, update, and delete their own recipes.
 Visitors can explore a variety of recipes that showcase Brazilian cuisine, including ingredients and step-by-step cooking instructions.

+---

 ## Features